 Through a partnership called the University of the Arctic, students on this program are eligible to apply for study at the University Center in Svalbard (UNIS) based on an island roughly halfway between Norway and the North Pole.
 UNIS offers research-based education in Arctic Biology, Arctic Geology, and Arctic Geophysics, and several other fields.
 Spend a semester engaged in Arctic-based coursework and research with students from around the world.
-Placements are limited and can be competitive, contact the Learning Abroad Center for details on eligibility and how to apply.
+Placements are limited and can be competitive.
+Applicants must have at least 30 credits completed in the natural sciences at the time of application, 15 credits of which must be in biology.
+Contact the Learning Abroad Center for details on eligibility and how to apply.

 Norwegian University of Life Sciences offers coursework that has been identified as a strong curricular match for the following majors and student populations: